-Because of their compatibility, and the fact that they use Wi-Fi, Nanoleaf doesn’t need a hub or bridge of any kind in order to be used with the various smart home hubs available.
+Because of their compatibility, and the fact that they use Wi-Fi, Nanoleaf doesn’t need a hub or bridge of any kind in order to be used with the various smart home system available.

 Being they’re compatible with so many smart home hubs, setting up routines and automations is that much simpler, as you can control everything from one central location.

 Since Apple has already introduced Thread capabilities into their Home Pod Mini, using Nanoleaf lights that are Thread-enabled with the Home Pod Mini could prove particularly convenient:

 The fascinating nature of Nanoleaf’s designer panels combined with the exceptional features of Thread can make using your lights even easier.